 - Affordable Alternative to Replacing Windows

-The last benefit, affordability, is important to keep in mind, as costly new windows may not be necessary to effectively resolve your key needs.
+The last benefit, affordability, is important to keep in mind, as costly new windows may not be necessary to resolve your key needs effectively.

 Window film can be temporary (e.g. removable static) or permanent applications.
-Many window film products can be self-installed (DIY), but there are many professional window film installation companies to choose from, as well.
+Many window film products can be self-installed (DIY), but there are many professional window film installation companies from which to choose.

 Protecting the interior of your property from harmful UV rays is easy with the installation of window film on all glass doors and windows facing intense sun in summer months.
 Studies have shown that window film can reduce the internal, summertime temperature by as much as 20 degrees versus the outdoor temperature.

 “What’s the point of having a window if the blinds are always closed.”

 – Emil Vertes, former Property Manager, The Sorbara Group

 Questions to Answer before Choosing a UV Blocking Window Film